dewv/ops/onCallRotation.md

 Throughout your shift:
 1. monitor the status of our production systems using [Uptime Robot](https://stats.uptimerobot.com/mqlWQuZWM) and the [NLC app status page](https://dewv.net/nlc_attendance/status.json)
 2. monitor incoming mail for the Outlook group DevOps (devops@dewv.edu)
-3. use your college email to communicate to customers, using the appropriate message template (see below)
+3. use your college email to reply to incoming customer mail, using the appropriate message template (see below)
+4. examine incoming automated messages that report system events, creating Issues in this repo as appropriate
-4. post to the Operations Log as events warrant
+4. post status updates, questions, etc. to the Operations Log as events warrant

 When your shift ends:
 1. post to the Operations Log channel: "End of watch"